ogoldberg/ai-first-web-client/docs/PROJECT_STATUS.md

 ## Recent: QA Examples (2025-12-26)

-Creating practical QA examples to help users understand how to use Unbrowser for testing.
+Creating practical QA examples and documentation to help users understand how to use Unbrowser for testing.

+**In Progress:**
+- QA-006 - Add verification engine JSDoc

 **Completed:**
 - QA-005 - API change detection example (`examples/api-change-detection.ts`)